VU-DETAIL/vu-detail.github.io/people/dma.md

 ## Other Activities
 ### Services
 1. Reviewer for IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)
+2. Program Committee of The Euromicro Conference on Digital System Design (DSD) 2022 - Special Session on Design of Cyber-Physical Systems (DCPS)

 ### Professional Activities
 1. Student Member, IEEE (2019 - )